-We focused on goodwill due to the pervasive effect of goodwill in the balance sheet and management's use of judgement in estimating the recoverable amount.
+We focused on impairment of goodwill due to the pervasive effect of goodwill in the balance sheet and management's use of judgement in estimating the recoverable amount.

-See notes 3.1 and 12 in the consolidated financial statement for further explanation of the group's principles for accounting and valuation of goodwill and management's impairment test as at the balance sheet date.
+See notes 3.1 and 12 in the consolidated financial statement for further explanation of the Group's principles for accounting and valuation of goodwill and management's impairment test as at the balance sheet date.

 We obtained an understanding of management's process related to impairment review of goodwill.
-We obtained management's impairment review and satisfied ourselves that the impairment review and the valuation model used, contained the elements required by IFRS.
+We obtained management's impairment review and satisfied ourselves that the impairment review, and the valuation model used, contained the elements required by IFRS.
 We also tested the mathematical accuracy of management's calculations and noted no material deviations.

 We challenged management's assumptions on future revenues and margins by comparing them to historical financial data.
 We also tested the sensitivity of significant management assumptions.
-Furthermore, we evaluated management's precision and ability to forecast by comparing historical forecasts against actual performance.
+Furthermore, we evaluated management's precision and ability to forecast by comparing historical forecasts against actual performance and comparing the forecast for 2023 to budgets approved by the board of directors.